 How to calculate your FHA MIP refund

-Next, multiple your original MIP amount by the eligible refund percentage to determine your total refund amount.
 For example, if your original MIP amount was $2,500 on a loan that closed 10 months ago, then your eligible refund percentage is 62%.
 Your MIP refund amount is $1,550 ($2,500 x 0.62).

 How to calculate your new FHA loan MIP amount

-To calculate your MIP amount for your new FHA refinance loan, you’ll need to determine following figures:
+To calculate your MIP amount for your new FHA refinance loan, you’ll need to determine the following figures:

-- Your MIP refund amount.
-See above section for how to calculate.
+- Your MIP refund amount (see above section for how to calculate)

-For example, if your new refinance loan is $200,000, then your new UFMIP amount is $3,500 ($200,000 x 0.175).
+For example, if your new refinance loan is $200,000, then your new UFMIP amount is $3,500 ($200,000 x 0.0175).
 Now, let’s say your MIP refund amount is $1,800.
-That means, you’ll only have to pay $1,700 UFMIP towards your new refinance loan ($3,500 – $1,800 = $1,700).

 Eligibility requirements for FHA MIP refunds